 Together we have made significant improvements during the period of the last plan, but there is still a lot to do.

 We know that together we need to reduce what is going into our landfill, increase re-use and recycling, raise awareness and education and ensure that our services are practical and affordable.
 Waste has long been a widely-discussed topic in our community and Council wants to ensure that this plan has the support of residents and the business community alike.

-Please take the time to have your say on the plan before it is finalised and let’s work together to ensure we make Central Hawke’s Bay an even better place to live, work and play.
+Thank you for taking the time to have your say on the plan before it is finalised.
+Let’s work together to ensure we make Central Hawke’s Bay an even better place to live, work and play.
 Together we THRIVE!

 • A significant proportion of waste going to landfill is organic waste, with food waste present across all kerbside refuse collection systems.

 • There is a significantly higher proportion of material that shouldn’t be going to landfill in rubbish from households with private wheeled bin collections (particularly those with large bins), including green waste which is insignificant in the Council rubbish bag collection.

 • Council has very low market share in the household kerbside rubbish collection market.

 • Many use the drop off points or transfer stations for recyclables, with low participation in the Council’s kerbside recycling collection.

 • Lack of facilities to recycle or otherwise divert construction and demolition waste.

 • Little data available on private operator activities and non-Council waste streams in general, until waste reaches the landfill.